 - 2 large garlic cloves, minced

-- Fill each one with the stuffing, making sure you don’t stuff them so much that they start to tear underneath.
+Combine the breadcrumbs, mushrooms and cheese.
+Fill each pepper with the stuffing, making sure you don’t stuff them so much that they start to tear underneath.
 Return them to the baking dish with parchment paper.

 Looking for more meatless recipes?
 We’ve got you covered!

 Que delicia!!!
 Me ha encantado.
 Este verano voy a cultivar poblanos si o si.